Rapid training of Hamiltonian graph networks using random features

-\textbf{Graph networks} have useful inductive biases such as locality and permutation invariance \cite{corso-2024}, which are desirable for many interconnected, complex systems observed in nature.
+\textbf{Graph networks} have useful inductive biases such as locality and permutation invariance \citep{corso-2024}, which are desirable for many interconnected, complex systems observed in nature.
 Thus, for many applications in natural sciences, a graph network model is a suitable choice.
-The key aspects of modern graph networks include neural message passing \autocite{gilmer-2017} and encoding additional local information into the system \autocite{corso-2024, schlichtkrull-2018-cond-edge-feature-gnn, brockschmidt-2020-cond-edge-feature-gnn}.
-Leveraging these properties, the biomedical field has successfully used graph networks for modeling molecular properties, including protein prediction \autocite{dauparas-2022}, knowledge graphs for drug discovery \autocite{chandak-2023}, and predicting molecular dynamics \autocite{schutt-2017, klicpera-2020, thaler-2021}.
-In physics, graph networks have been employed to analyze data from the Large Hadron Collider \autocite{dezoort-2023}, model mechanical systems \autocite{zhao-2024}, and fluid dynamics \cite{xue-2022, peng-2023, li-2024}.
-As such, graph networks that are physics-informed are suitable for modeling many physical systems of interest using appropriate training data.
+The key aspects of modern graph networks include neural message passing \citep{gilmer-2017} and encoding additional local information into the system \citep{corso-2024, schlichtkrull-2018-cond-edge-feature-gnn, brockschmidt-2020-cond-edge-feature-gnn}.
+In physics, graph networks have been employed to analyze data from the Large Hadron Collider \citep{dezoort-2023}, model mechanical systems \citep{zhao-2024}, and fluid dynamics \citep{xue-2022, peng-2023, li-2024}.

 Efficient and robust training of graph networks on large systems for natural and life sciences is an active area of research.
-Despite the advantages of using graphs for physical N-body systems, their \textbf{training is reportedly slow due to gradient-based iterative optimization} \cite{kose-2023, shukla-2022, vignac-2020, kumar-2023}, slow convergence, or a lack of stability \cite{zhao-2025, marino-2025}.
-These challenges become even more pronounced when a numerical integrator is incorporated into the model architecture \autocite{xiong-2021-nonseparable-hard-training-with-integrator}.
-Furthermore, physics-informed models are typically sensitive to the selection of hyperparameters \cite{shukla-2022}, which increases the challenges posed by slow training.
+Despite the advantages of using graphs for physical N-body systems, their \textbf{training is reportedly slow due to gradient-descent-based iterative optimization} \citep{kose-2023, shukla-2022, vignac-2020, kumar-2023, zhao-2025, marino-2025}.
+These challenges become even more pronounced when a numerical integrator is incorporated into the model architecture \citep{xiong-2021-nonseparable-hard-training-with-integrator}.
+Furthermore, physics-informed models are often sensitive to the selection of hyperparameters \citep{shukla-2022}, which increases the challenges posed by slow iterative training.